abdusco/logurt/README.md

 Available at `/api/sign`.
 Signs a log request and returns a JWT token that is valid for the next `JWT_EXPIRATION_MINUTES` minutes.
+Requires API secret passed in the `Token` header.

 ```http request
 POST /api/sign